This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-Homemade breadtwists have all the delicious buttery, garlic flavor of your favorite restaurant quality breadsticks, but now they are unbelievably easy to make at home.
-These bread sticks are so fresh and soft they practically melt in your mouth!
+Homemade breadtwists have all the delicious buttery, garlic flavor of your favorite restaurant quality breadsticks, but now they are unbelievably easy to make at home!
 The smell that fills your home will have you wanting to eat them straight out of the oven!

 If you are from Utah then you know of the amazing pizza factory breadsticks.
 Sometimes when I go there, I just order the breadsticks.
 They are to die for.
 Well, I am pretty sure this is the same recipe.
 I can’t even explain how good these turned out.
 I am surprised I even got a picture of these because they were so good, we all couldn’t get enough!

 For years, I was afraid of making any kind of bread at home.
 It seemed like it was too complicated or would take to long.
 That’s why I was so happy when I finally found a bread recipe that took under an hour!
 If you are afraid of making bread too, or think it is too hard, fear no more!
 I made mine in my Kitchenaid mixer with a dough hook and it was simple.
 This dough was so soft and easy to roll out!
 This dough can also be used for pizza dough too.
 I made a second batch and we are making pizza tonight.
 Once you try this recipe out, I’m sure it will become a staple in your weekly dinners like it is in mine!

 This short list of ingredients comes together so quickly and easily to make the most unforgettable bread!
 In fact, you will actually have most of these items in your pantry or refrigerator already!

 - Warm water: Temperature should be between 105-115 degrees Fahrenheit.